DMontgomery40/Portfolio/index.md

 # Project Portfolio

 > **Note**: This portfolio represents a random sampling of various development projects.
 While these projects showcase different technical capabilities, they're primarily focused on backend development, security tools, and system utilities rather than frontend development.
+>
-And in full disclosure, building off a Jekyll Template highlights the peak of my frontend skills.
+> And in full disclosure, building off a Jekyll Template highlights the peak of my frontend skills.

 ## Featured Projects

 ### [Intel NPU Monitoring Tool](./Projects/intel-npu-top.html)
-A very simple tool for Intel Meteor Lake NPU usage in real-time via sysfs on Linux.
+A very simple tool for the dozen(s?) of people running inference on a 14th gen Intel: We finally have a tool to monitor Intel Meteor Lake NPU usage in real-time via sysfs on Linux.

-*Just 52 lines of pure Python.
+>*Just 52 lines of pure Python.
 No dependencies.
 No complications.
 It just works.*

 ![NPU Usage Monitor Screenshot](/assets/intel-npu-screenshot.png)

 ### [SecurityLens w/ Live Demo](./Projects/SecurityLens.html)
 An open-source security analysis platform for education and vulnerability discovery.

-*No downloads, no installs, just drag/drop or copy/paste.*
+>*No downloads, no installs, just drag/drop or copy/paste.*

 ![SecurityLens Screenshot](/assets/security-lens-screenshot.png)